NaderEdward/Automated-Mechatronic-Trash-System/README.md

 ## Features

 * **Basketball-style trash disposal**
-  The bin is in the form of a small basketball arcade game and enables users to throw their trash through the hoop.
+  The bin is designed to look like a small basketball arcade game in order to lure users into shooting their rubbish through the hoop.

-* **Automatic trash intake**
+* **Pop-Up QR Code Reward**
-  When an object goes through the hoop, an ultrasonic sensor picks this up and the Arduino then switches on two motors which drive the intake wheels and move the trash downwards.
+  The ultrasonic sensor registers the score when an object goes through the hoop and then causes two DC motors to push the extended QR code panel out of the top frame.

-* **Motor control**
-  The L298N motor driver is used to control both DC motors, and the motors operate for five seconds once a shot has been detected.

-* **Detection lockout**
-  Once the motors have stopped, the system waits for five seconds before checking for another shot.
-This is done in order to avoid the same object being detected more than once.

-* **QR code interface**
-  A QR code which is printed around the rim can be used for optional digital features such as score tracking or project information.
+* **Interactive Scanning Period**
+  The motorized mechanism keeps the QR code display visible for five seconds so that the user is able to scan it—for example, to access the digital web features or to keep track of the score—before automatically pulling it back inside the bin.

+* **Bi-Directional Motor Control**
+  The motors are made to move forward in order to extend the panel and are then reversed to retract it when the scanning period is over.

 ## Hardware